FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Melasma typically occurs on the face and is more common in women or those with darker skin.
 Hormones, sun exposure, stress, and thyroid disease are all thought to be risk factors for developing melasma.
 While melasma may disappear on its own, especially if it is related to pregnancy or hormone-based medicines, it may also be permanent and often returns if it disappears on its own.

-Red light therapy is often used by people with melasma as a means of improving skin quality and reducing the hyperpigmentation that melasma causes.
-Studies suggest that red light therapy inhibits an enzyme called tyrosinase that produces melanin, the pigmentation that causes melasma blemishes to develop [13].
+People with melasma often use red light therapy as a means of improving skin quality and reducing the hyperpigmentation that melasma causes.
+Studies suggest that red light therapy inhibits an enzyme called tyrosinase [13] that produces melanin, the pigmentation that causes melasma blemishes to develop.
 Using red light therapy helps to even skin tones and can provide cosmetic improvements for those who have melasma.

 Post-Inflammatory Hyperpigmentation